 Graham Allison weighs potential alternative futures for Egypt in an assessment of the potential implications for the United States in the turmoil engulfing its largest Arab ally.
-In a contribution to a virtual panel of experts on The Mark, a … Continue reading

 The people’s rebellion in Egypt is the most daunting and dangerous foreign policy test of the Obama Presidency.
 And, it got a lot harder on Wednesday.
 Shocking violence by pro-Mubarak armed gangs against largely peaceful protesters in Cairo’s Tahrir Square raised the stakes both for an embattled Hosni Mubarak and for the U.S. government.